an abstract photo of a curved building with a blue sky in the background

-Harvesting the light is a night Forest Therapy session held at Bidadari Park from 6.30pm to 9pm on either new moon or full moon nights.
+Harvesting the light is a night Forest Therapy session held at Bidadari Park from 6.30pm to 9pm on selected new moon and full moon nights.

 Upcoming Sessions